khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 Since we have a subset-size restrictions, therefore, while building a subset we can check if the `currentList` size meets the size restriction, if yes we add the `currentList` in the result list otherwise move on.
 This is similar to walking in the maze, the restriction means keep walking forward until you reach k-steps or hit a wall.

-> The class Leetcode78 for All Possbile Subsets is our base pattern for writing our combination generation backtracking function.
+> The class Leetcode78 for All Possible Subsets is our base pattern for writing our combination generation backtracking function.

-Below is the comparison view of the All Possbile Subsets generation (on the left) and the Combinations generation implementation(on the right).
+Below is the comparison view of the All Possible Subsets generation (on the left) and the Combinations generation implementation(on the right).
 As the first base case shows `(k > item.length)`, we return if the k is grater than the size of the items, which means there are not enough items available for building a k-size subset.
 In the second base case, as the size of the currentList of items matches to k `k == currentList.size()` we add this currentList to the results.

 <img width="1446" alt="combinations" src="https://github.com/user-attachments/assets/1ecba9a4-35a9-42c9-b4fa-965504995ea6" />